ShreyankShresth1244/ShopIt/README.md

 # ShopIt
-MyMarketplace is a feature-rich, open-source multi-vendor e-commerce website built using the MERN stack.
+ShopIt is a feature-rich, open-source multi-vendor e-commerce website built using the MERN stack.
 It enables users to buy and sell products from various vendors in a seamless and secure online shopping experience.

 Project Name: ShopIt - MERN Stack Multi-Vendor E-Commerce Website

 Overview:
-MyMarketplace is a feature-rich, open-source multi-vendor e-commerce website built using the MERN stack.
+ShopIt is a feature-rich, open-source multi-vendor e-commerce website built using the MERN stack.
 It enables users to buy and sell products from various vendors in a seamless and secure online shopping experience.

 Key Features:
 - User Authentication: Secure user registration and login functionality for buyers and sellers.